aabbtree77/esp32-vpn/README.md

 ## Introduction

 [DOIT DEvKit V1 ESP32-WROOM-32](https://en.wikipedia.org/wiki/ESP32) is an inexpensive (15 euro) microcontroller board with Wi-Fi.
-The challenge is to connect it to the IoT.
+The challenge is to control it globally via the internet.

 Initially, our goal was to use the ESP32 board for remote plant watering.
 This goal was achieved.
-However, we also found code-free solutions based on smart light switches which could be operated with a mobile app.
-The latter are cheap, easy to use, and do not cost much, but they rely on unknown servers.
-The light switches also do not provide feedback, one presses "on"/"off" with the hope it all works on the other end.
+However, we also found code-free solutions based on the Clas Ohlson WiFi Smart Plug which could be operated with their mobile app.
+The latter are cheap (10-20 euro) and easy to use, but one must rely on the Clas Ohlson servers.
+The smart plugs are also very limited in that they do not provide any feedback, one presses "on"/"off" with the hope it all works on the other end.

 Eventually this little project transformed into my personal research on various global ways to connect PCs, which I keep updating from time to time here.